/* * external links open in new window */

 Cliff Palace cliff dwelling photographed from the Cliff Palace Viewpoint by Sun Temple on Mesa Loop.
 Camera Settings: f/16 @ 1/250, ISO 400, 350 mm (70-200mm lens with 2X teleconverter.)

 Mesa Verde was one of my favorite tops on my Southwest road trip last month!
 In this post, I share my favorite photographs, camera settings and logistical details about visiting the park.
-I’ve included a detailed chart of the most popular sites and best times for photography.
+I’ve included a detailed chart of the most popular sites and best times for photography to make this a comprehensive guide to Mesa Verde National Park.

 Mesa Verde became the seventh national park in the U.S. in 1906.
 The park is home to over 600 cliff dwellings built by the ancestral Pueblo people starting in A.D.
 550. The settlements evolved from half-buried pit houses to above-ground multi-room and often multi-story complexes made out of stones and mud mortar, with thick wooden beams supporting roofs topped with a layer of dirt.
 Kivas, circular ceremonial chambers, also were key features.
 The walls were often covered in plaster.
 The settlement was abandoned by 1300 with any clear indication of why but several theories suggest climate change or conflict.